 This does not mean that development of industry is unnecessary or unimportant.
 Far from it.
 But we should be clear about why we need it.
 We need it, in order to provide ourselves with those goods and services which add to the comforts and conveniences of life and to make life and work less laborious.
-Industrialisation will not help to solve our food problem, except indirectly to a limited extent in so far as it can provide the materials needed for the development of agricultural productivity.1 food problem; the widespread belief to the contrary is a fallacy based on a misreading of history.
+Industrialisation will not help to solve our food problem, except indirectly to a limited extent in so far as it can provide the materials needed for the development of agricultural productivity.

+What it means is only that industrialisation is not the answer to the food problem; the widespread belief to the contrary is a fallacy based on a misreading of history.
 Also, that industrialisation, in order to sustain itself, must be based overwhelmingly on the internal market: hundreds of millions of potential consumers in the country must be converted into effective purchasers.
 This means that real income per head must rise if industrialisation has to be achieved.